Tell us YOUR story! Click here to learn more and share YOUR thoughts with us!

 Occupational Dive Training

-Commercial diving may be considered any application of professional diving whereby a diver engages in underwater work for industrial, construction, engineering, maintenance, or other commercial purposes which are similar to work done out of the water, and where the diving is usually secondary to the work.
-This can include Public Safety Diving, Scientific Diving, and Media Production as well.
+Occupational diving may be considered any application of professional diving whereby a diver engages in underwater work for industrial, scientific, engineering, maintenance, or other commercial purposes, which are similar to work done out of the water, and where the diving is usually secondary to the work.
+This can include Public Safety Diving, Scientific Diving, Commercial Diving, and even Media Production as well.

-The primary procedural distinction between professional and recreational diving is that the recreational diver dives for enjoyment, and is responsible primarily for their own actions and safety, but may voluntarily accept limited responsibility for dive buddies.
-Whereas the professional diver is being paid to work (often hazardous), is part of a team of people with extensive responsibilities and obligations to each other, usually to an employer or client, and these responsibilities and obligations are formally defined in contracts, legislation, regulations, operations manuals, standing orders, and compulsory or voluntary codes of practice.
+The primary procedural distinction between occupational and recreational diving, is that the recreational diver dives for enjoyment, and is responsible primarily for their own actions and safety, but may voluntarily accept limited responsibility for other divers around them.
+Whereas the occupational diver is being paid to work (often hazardous), is part of a team of people with extensive responsibilities and obligations to each other, usually to an employer or client, and these responsibilities and obligations are formally defined in contracts, legislation, regulations, operations manuals, standing orders, and compulsory or voluntary codes of practice.
 Additionally, while the recreational diving industry is Self-Regulated, Occupational Diving, on the other hand, is governed by legal framework and industrial regulations.

-PDC offers Occupational Diver training programs designed to qualify divers with the KSA's required to enter the commercial industry, and graduates of these programs will be signed off as entry-level Occupational Divers.
+PDC offers Occupational Diver training programs designed to qualify and prepare divers with the KSA's required to enter the commercial diving industry, and graduates of these programs will be signed off as entry-level Occupational Divers.

 These are intensive, prolonged training programs that require 100% initiative and extensive effort from the student.
 Failure to Train, follow instructions, or safety violations on behalf of the student, may result in being Dropped from Roles.